socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'overwriteprotocol' => '',

-When generating URLs, Nextcloud attempts to detect whether the server is accessed via ``https`` or ``http``.
-However, if Nextcloud is behind a proxy and the proxy handles the ``https`` calls, Nextcloud would not know that ``ssl`` is in use, which would result in incorrect URLs being generated.
+When generating URLs, cyfrSpaces attempts to detect whether the server is accessed via ``https`` or ``http``.
+However, if cyfrSpaces is behind a proxy and the proxy handles the ``https`` calls, cyfrSpaces would not know that ``ssl`` is in use, which would result in incorrect URLs being generated.

 Valid values are ``http`` and ``https``.